immunefi-team/Bounty_Boosts/Alchemix/31480 - [SC - High] Miscalculation of global bias.md

 # Miscalculation of global bias

-Submitted on Sun May 19 2024 23:12:32 GMT-0400 (Atlantic Standard Time) by @MahdiKarimi for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 20th 2024 at 05:12:32 UTC by @MahdiKarimi for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31480